mahmoudahhagras/web-projects/README.md

 This is my journey back to coding after a period of time spent in the military.
+23/8/2025
-Created a portfolio as a first capstone project in my comeback journey
+Created a portfolio as a first capstone project in my comeback journey.
+23/8/2025